farmera/sare_grant/post_processing_steps.md

 Examining the histogram of 'uncorrected' NDVI values in __Figure 2__ we see that the mean NDVI value for 04/25 and 05/25 is 0.26 and 0.52, respectively.
 These averages include the soil pixel values in addition to the plant material.
-We can use the same data that generates the histogram as input into a type of 'classification' machine learning algorithm known as a __minimum threshold__.
+We can use the same data that generates the histogram as input into a type of 'classification' machine learning algorithm known as __minimum threshold__.
 This algorithm assumes that the image contains two pixel classes (foreground and background) which are used to calculate an optimum threshold to separate the two.
-In plain English this means that by applying the algorithm we're automatically masked the more prevalent pixel value (in this case the non-photosynthetic parts) in a manner that is repeatable, i.e. it is not based solely on one individual's personal judgement.
+In plain English this means that by applying the algorithm we're automatically masked the more prevalent pixel type (in this case the non-photosynthetic ones) in a manner that is repeatable, i.e. it is not solely based on one individual's judgement.

 ![](img/ndvi_1_corrected.png)
 ###### Figure 2.
 Histogram of 'corrected' NDVI values.